Insidious (film): Plot

-Josh brings Elise, and her team back.
-After an attempted séance goes horribly wrong, Elise explains that she's known Lorraine for decades, and had previously helped Josh when he was a child.
+Josh brings Elise and her team back.
+After an attempted séance goes horribly wrong, Elise explains that she has known Lorraine for decades, and had previously helped Josh when he was a child.
 Josh also possesses the ability to astral project, but had suppressed his memory of it years ago with Elise's help, after she helped him beat the parasitic spirit of an evil old woman that wanted to possess him.
 The only way to rescue Dalton is for Josh to go into The Further and save him.

 Elise puts Josh in a hypnotic trance and he is able to project himself into The Further.
-He finds his way to Dalton, encountering multiple dangerous and horrifying ghosts along the way.
+He finds his way to Dalton, encountering multiple perilous and horrifying ghosts along the way.
 He frees his son, but they are chased and attacked by the red-faced demon while the spirits of The Further invade the real world and terrorize Renai, Elise, and the others.
-Josh is confronted by the old woman that tormented him as a child.
+Josh is confronted by the old woman spirit that tormented him as a child.
 He tries once and for all to overcome his fear, and she appears to retreat from him.
 Josh and Dalton wake up in the real world and the invading spirits vanish.

-The family celebrates their victory, but Elise senses that something is amiss about Josh.
-When she snaps a photo of him, Josh becomes angry and strangles her.
+The family celebrates their victory, believing that the nightmare is over.
+Elise senses that something is amiss about Josh.
+When she snaps a photo of him, Josh goes berserk and strangles her.
 Renai discovers Elise's corpse and sees the photograph she took.
-The photo reveals that Josh is now possessed by the ghost of the old woman from his childhood, having slipped into his body when he confronted her in The Further.
+The photo reveals that Josh is now possessed by the ghost of the old woman from his childhood, the latter having slipped into his body when he confronted her in The Further.
 Josh appears behind Renai and she lets out a frightened gasp.